DD2480-group8-VT24/apps-android-commons/report.md

    **0.5 hours** - Project plan meeting for issue #5284

+   **0.5 hours** - meeting for issue #5284 and further discussion

 2. discussions within parts of the group

    **0.5 hours** - syncing

-3. reading documentation;
+3. reading documentation

-   **1 hour** reading up on not chosen issue [issue](https://github.com/sirixdb/sirix/issues/625) **1 hour** Reading documentation related to issue #5284 and on how the app works as a whole
+   **1 hour** reading up on not chosen issue [issue](https://github.com/sirixdb/sirix/issues/625)

+   **1 hour** Reading documentation related to issue #5284 and on how the app works as a whole

-4. configuration and setup;
+4. configuration and setup

    **1 hour** downloading Android Studios and Gradle, running the code and running the tests